 Property taxes in Louisiana are among the lowest in the nation.
-In fact, in a 2006 state ranking by the Tax Foundation, Louisiana had the lowest property taxes on owner-occupied housing (Tax Foundation, September 2007).
+In fact, in a 2008 state ranking by the Tax Foundation, Louisiana had the lowest property taxes on owner-occupied housing as a percentage of median home value (Tax Foundation, 2010).